 Well to do that we need to split up the 11 and -x.
 Or move the x over to the other side, where the 0 is.
 It’s the same process as removing the 7 earlier on, we can’t just make the x vanish, because whatever we do to one side of the equals sign, we must do the same to the other side.
 So that x can never be destroyed, like energy, or wasps at a picnic, it will always be there.

 How can we move it over though?
-It’s a little different to removing the 7, the x isn’t a normal x.
+It’s a little different to removing the 7, then x isn’t a normal x.
 It is -x.
 Negative x!
 Let’s just think about it logically, if removing the 7 (which was positive 7, even though the + sign was invisible, it was still there) involved taking away 7 from both sides, and we have -x, then we are going to have to add x to both sides.
-Adding an x cancels out the -x on the left hand side, and adds an x to the right hand side.
+Adding an x cancels out the -x on the left-hand side, and adds an x to the right-hand side.
 This leaves us with.

 11 = X

 X = 11

 There is our final answer.
 Simple right?
 What about the other choices though, we need to check to make sure they give us the same answer.
 Let’s go through them really quick then, just to make sure.

 That is the original equation we want to work out.
 As always the objective is to find out what x is worth.
 This time, we’re going to remove the 18.